 I have very convincing evidence that people have been trying this against my app.
 There's a simple call-home functionality on successful in-app purchase; ever once in a while, I'd get a record with an order number that doesn't look like a typical Play order number, and a signature that doesn't pass a check.
 However, the very fact that I receive those notifications means that the IAP has passed the signature verification on the device!
 As an engineer, I can't help but admire.
 Were my app to unlock the paid goodies upon a successful IAP, it'd fall for it.

-Again, if this kind of Google Play spoofing is available for the IAP logic, it's equally possible for license verification logic.
+Again, if this kind of Google Play spoofing is available for the IAP logic, it's equally possible for the license verification logic.

 All of this brings me to the key insight: don't trust the device.
 The only way to know if a Google Play order is genuine is by checking against the Play back-end.
 And that's what I've been doing all along.